 Business Continuity: Bear in mind when using apps what might happen if access to the third-party tool/service stops, potentially without warning.
 Would this impact on the continuity of work and your ability to teach effectively?
 For example, could a key part of a module still be delivered?

 Accessibility: Is the third-party tool/service accessible?
-The University has a legal obligation to ensure any technology students use meets accessibility standards (see the university Policy on Inclusive Practice in Teaching and Learning).
+The University has a legal obligation to ensure any technology students use meets accessibility standards (see the university Digital Accessibility Policy).
 Can students with specific learning requirements or disabilities use the technology easily, for example, a blind student who needs to use a screen reader?
 It is important that tools/services are designed to be inclusive so that students do not need to reveal their disability or be excluded from taking part in teaching and learning.
 Does the tool/service have an accessibility statement with details of how students with disabilities can use it?

 Data Protection: As an organisation, the University is legally obliged to ensure that adequate protections are given to Personal Data, which includes names and email addresses.
 Avoid using ‘free/freemium’ or ‘paid for’ technologies for personal data wherever possible.
 If you do need to use them, consult with Information Management and Policy Services (IMPS) (Email imps@reading.ac.uk ) for advice on what requirements will be needed to ensure University obligations are met.